 Landscape Character Unit 25: Shotover Country Margins Views Key views relate to views of the eastern area from Shotover Country Special Zone and the nearby walkway in which the eastern part of the unit reads as a spacious green edge to the urban development.
 From within the unit, key views are expected to relate to the attractive long-range views to the surrounding ONL mountain setting.
-Enclosure/openness The eastern portion is relatively open and exposed to the catchment to the north, comprising the Shotover Country Special Zone with the ridgeline forming a legible defensible edge.
+Enclosure/openness he eastern portion is relatively open and exposed to the catchment to the north, comprising the Shotover Country Special one with the ridgeline forming a legible defensible edge.
 Area well contained by landform and or vegetation patterns from the river corridor to the south.
 Complexity Limited complexity as a consequence of the landform and vegetation patterns.
 Coherence A limited perception of coherence as a consequence of the varying landform, vegetation patterns and contrasting urban development patterns nearby.
 Naturalness The unit displays a low level of naturalness as a consequence of the level of existing and anticipated built development together with the landuse patterns.
 The relatively wild and unkempt character of escarpment areas and the river margins adjacent counter this to a limited degree.
-Sense of Place The Shotover Country SHA anticipates an urban pattern (450m 2) with reserve land proposed throughout the entire western portion of the unit.
+Sense of Place The Shotover Country SHA anticipates an urban pattern (450m2) with reserve land proposed throughout the entire western portion of the unit.
 Generally, the balance of the unit reads as 'left over' land on the edge of the Shotover Country Special Zone that effectively functions as a spacious green edge to the urban area.
-Potential landscape issues and constraints associated with additional development Steep topography of the eastern portion of the unit.
-Visibility and prominence of the elevated land within the eastern portion of the unit.
-Airport Noise Buffer constraint that applies to part of the eastern portion of the unit.
-Proximity of popular walkway/cycleway route.
-Close proximity to ONLs.
-Potential landscape opportunities and benefits associated with additional development Close proximity to Shotover Country Special Zone.
-Localised plateaus and accessways within eastern portion of the unit.
-Integrating effect of nearby urban development context.
-Close proximity to urban infrastructure.
-Large-scaled lots suggest potential for subdivision.
+Potential landscape issues and constraints associated with additional development Potential landscape opportunities and benefits associated with additional development benefits Localised plateaus and accessways within eastern portion of the unit.
 Environmental characteristics and visual amenity values to be maintained and enhanced Absence of buildings from steep land and prominent ridgelines (eastern portion).
 Reinforcing spacious green edge to Shotover Country Special Zone.
 Retention and restoration of localised escarpment landform features (eastern portion).